 The polar angle enters the solution through a complex exponential with an "azimuthal quantum number" m that counts how many wave periods fit around the perimeter of the circle; so m must be an integer to guarantee single-valuedness of the wave.
 Whenever you see a complex exponential of an angle in a wave solution, it is a mathematical way of expressing rotational symmetry; but to make a plot of the wave we always revert to real-valued functions by taking the real part of ψ.
 This is allowed because the wave equation we are dealing with satisfies the superposition principle.

 When you take the real part of a complex exponential, the result is a cosine function.
 The wave will therefore have the angular dependence cos(mφ), leading to a radial pattern of high-and low intensity ridges.
 You can see this in the second movie shown on the right (at wavelength approximately one-fifth of the radius) which corresponds to an almost isolated cavity mode: The intensity on the inside (much higher than outside, as indicated by the color) is described by the azimuthal cosine function just mentioned.
-I.e., the nodal lines do not show any spiral pattern.
+I.e., the interior nodal lines do not show any spiral pattern.

 The radial coordinate r enters the interior field as the argument of a Bessel function Jm.
 Just as sine functions can describe a standing wave pattern on one-dimensional string, Bessel functions describe two-dimensional standing waves (see this page for an introduction).
 Such waves typically have "holes" in the middle, as is indicated by the blank central regions in the movies.
 This is what makes the waves look like whispering-gallery modes.
 The wave number k is a real number, but there is in fact an infinite set of possible k which are then enumerated by another integer similar to m, the "radial quantum number" (for the purposes of this page, explicit notation to that effect isn't needed).
 This set of k is determined by the condition that the Bessel function must vanish on the boundary of the circle (assuming that the closed resonator is formed by an ideal mirror).